All Episodes

 It went through many different moves prior to that.

-Yeah, but my God, whatever you would throw at these things, I can understand little pieces of tin or foil or something jumping around with great electrostatic prodding but you know things taking off into the air like
+Yeah, but my God, whatever you would throw at these things, I can understand little pieces of tin or foil or something jumping around with great electrostatic prodding, but not things taking off into the air like this, John.

-all given again what we're seeing here is so fantastic
+Well, okay, but again, what we're seeing here is so fantastic.

 I mean, after all, a wrench, for example, a solid metal wrench at the beginning of this video just takes off and flies up out of camera range.